bitshares/awesome-bitshares/README.md

 * [PalmPay](https://PalmPay.io) - A chain-agnostic Point Of Sale system, using Bitshares DEx, in 104 languages.
 * [Quintric](https://quintric.com/)
 * [Moneda Par](https://monedapar.com.ar/) - a non-profit based in Argentina that allows the exchange of goods and services through mutual loans.

-### Legal

-* Everprove; Needs BTS upgrade.
-Will be removed from here on Aug 1st, 2020 if upgrade not completed by then.

 ### Games